mistakia/nano-community/docs/introduction/why-it-matters.md

 ### The importance of feeless

 Any amount of value lost during a transfer creates friction.
-Thus, a feeless medium of exchange would be feeless.
+No value will ever be lost transferring Nano, making it an ideal medium of exchange.

-The lower the friction (i.e. fee), the more accessible and useful it will be.
+The lower the friction (fee), the more accessible and useful it will be.
 High fees disproportionately impact the less fortunate and limit use cases.

 Nano is feeless making it inclusive to all and useful in ways that were not previously possible.